TFirst99/minimal-website/content/pages/index.md

 <hr class="thin">

-My name is Tim, and this is my personal website.
 I am a 23 year old undergraduate student studying economics and philosophy.

+My interests include experimental economics, urban economics, epistemology, philosophy of science, and philosophy of language.
+I'm also interested in AI and how we talk about the capabilities of LLMs.